russellbits/Writing/Fiction/02.short-stories/05.untouchable/story.md

 "Hey wife!
 I sell notha' cheap, dumb fish to stupid, white man!"

-"Okay, okay.
-That's racist, Jess."
+"That's a little racist, Jess."

 "They always too stupid to put hand in bowl and test no-catch theory!"